glassflow/glassflow-python-sdk/docs/index.md

 # Welcome to GlassFlow Python SDK Docs

-The GlassFlow Python SDK provides a convenient way to interact with the GlassFlow API in your Python applications.
-It can be used to publish and consume events to your GlassFlow pipelines
+The [GlassFlow](https://www.glassflow.dev/) Python SDK provides a convenient way to interact with the GlassFlow API in your Python applications.
+The SDK is used to publish and consume events to your [GlassFlow pipelines](https://learn.glassflow.dev/docs/concepts/pipeline-configuration).

 ## Installation